momentum-xyz/docs/docs/learn/what-is.md

 In 2019, we organized the last physical Odyssey Hackathon, where 100 teams participated in 20 challenges.

-Watch the Odyssey Polaris opening Movie feat Charles Eisenstein:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/vc2Vfst1F54" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+At Odyssey Polaris, nearly 350 highly curated international pioneers gathered to kick-off the Odyssey 2019 Open Innovation Program.
+We presented the challenges for the new season and upcoming hackathon.
+With challenges from different contexts, like energy, identity, cybersecurity, logistics, nature conservation, health care, and critical infrastructure, it is at Odyssey Polaris where we connected the dots.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OtV8eBuprIE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Odyssey Hackathon 2019 opening:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/vc2Vfst1F54" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Watch the Official Odyssey Hackathon 2019 Aftermovie: